Graduate Catalog

 All students who wish to be considered for federal financial assistance must complete the Free Application for Federal Student Aid (FAFSA).
 Financial aid is offered on an annual basis, and students must reapply each year.
 To receive priority consideration for financial assistance, students must submit all appropriate financial aid forms no later than February 15.
 Applications for financial aid received after the February 15 priority filing date are subject to available funds.

 The FAFSA can be completed online.
 Students must list Lewis & Clark's Federal School Code of 003197 on their FAFSA in order for Lewis & Clark to receive their FAFSA analysis.
 It is also important that students complete the FAFSA using the same name, date of birth, and Social Security Number registered with the Social Security Administration.
-Students will receive a Student Aid Report (SAR) from the federal processor as a confirmation that their FAFSA has been processed.
+Students will receive a FAFSA Submission Summary (FSS) from the federal processor as a confirmation that their FAFSA has been processed.

-Students should review the information on the SAR for accuracy and keep the document on file for future reference.
-The SAR may contain comments indicating that the student's application has been selected for a process called verification.
+Students should review the information on the FSS for accuracy and keep the document on file for future reference.
+The FSS may contain comments indicating that the student's application has been selected for a process called verification.
 This means that Lewis & Clark must verify the accuracy of the information submitted on the FAFSA.
 Students selected for verification are required to submit additional documents to the Office of Financial Aid, such as copies of federal Tax Return Transcripts and W-2 forms, as well as a verification worksheet.
 Students should not submit additional documentation unless requested to do so.

 Release of Financial Aid Records and Information